A few months ago we joined in to buy a family member a remote-control (R/C) airplane that he liked. This Icon A5

 The price range for gyroplanes is slightly lower than but similar to the prices for comparable (1-seat, 2-seat) light sport fixed-wing aircraft.
 Trikes are cheaper, and powered parachutes are the least expensive, for two-person capacity.
 In terms of ease of learning and use, the powered parachute (PPC) is the easiest, followed by trikes and then gyroplanes, which seem about as demanding to learn to fly as a small fixed-wing plane.

-Here is a balanced comparison of fixed-wings, PPC’s, and trikes.
 Here is a comparison of many types of ultralight (single person) flying devices, including hang gliders and clusters of helium balloons.
-Finally, here is a detailed, tabular comparison of various lightweight aircraft (trikes, PPCs, gyros, fixed-wing) with a lot of good information but with a bias towards trikes.
+Also, here is a detailed, tabular comparison of various lightweight aircraft (trikes, PPCs, gyros, fixed-wing) with a lot of good information but with a bias towards trikes.
+All of the types discussed in this article can be disassembled with moderate effort (e.g. remove and roll up trike wing or remove gyro rotors) so they can, at least in theory, be transported and stored in trailers, unlike conventional fixed-wing aircraft which usually are tied to airports.

 My Personal Takeaway